paragkapoorcs/pk1/automation/readme.md

 # **SCL - Digital Twin Automation**

-This guide describes how to deploy, configure, and run data pipelines that use the CDF & BigQuery.
+This guide describes how to deploy, configure, and run data pipelines that use the CDF and BigQuery.
 You can use a source for batch-based and delta-based data extraction in Cloud Data Fusion through Operational Data Provisioning (ODP).

-This Automation enables bulk data integration from various applications with Cloud Data Fusion.
+It enables bulk data integration from various applications with Cloud Data Fusion.
 You can configure and execute bulk data transfers from DataSources.

-This Document's Guides you to understand the Automation structure and how to use it
+This document guides you to understand the automation structure and the use of it.

 # **Version**